 - Enhance the impact and presence of nutrition and obesity research at UNC;

-- Translate findings from obesity and nutrition research to the general public to use to improve their overall health.
+- Translate findings from obesity and nutrition research to the general public to use to improve their overall health and well-being.